-Azure Virtual Network Manager charges $0.10/hour per subscription managed.
-AVNM charges are based on the number of subscriptions that contain a virtual network with an active network manager configuration deployed onto it.
-For example, if a network manager's scope consists of ten subscriptions but only three subscriptions' virtual networks are covered by a network manager deployment, then there are three managed subscriptions, so $0.10/hour * three subscriptions = $0.30/hour.
+Azure Virtual Network Manager charges are based on the number of subscriptions that contain a virtual network with an active network manager configuration deployed onto it.
+Also, a Virtual Network Peering charge applies to the traffic volume of virtual networks managed by a deployed connectivity configuration (either Mesh, or Hub-and-Spoke).

 Can a virtual network belong to multiple Azure Virtual Network Managers?